stephenjohns/thegitrogserver.github.io/docs/rules-interactions/what-is-the-gamestate.md

 >
 > Nik

-So if you go to a major tournament in the Southeastern USA and Nik is in charge, then yeah you can cleanup step sculpt.
+So if you go to a major tournament in the Southeastern USA and Nik is in charge, then yeah you can clean-up step sculpt.
 (As long as your library doesn’t shuffle into the exact same order twice.)

 But we have a problem here, of course.
 The CR takes time to define what "a [player](https://yawgatog.com/resources/magic-rules/#R102)" is but has not a shred of fucking insight into what constiutes the "game state".
 The legality of these kinds of interactions are *not* in the rules and as such the tournament legality is up to what the opinions of your head judge are.